 This salt box house has elements from 1687 but acquired its current form in 1720.
 It has a large front living room with a low ceiling, wide board floors and a “walk-in” fireplace.
 The long “summer beam” in the middle of this room is suspended by a cable to the peak of the roof.
-The left side is smaller than the right, suggesting that it may have been originally built as a “half house” with the right side and the left addition added later.
+The left side is smaller than the right, suggesting that it may have been originally built as a “half house.”

 Some part of this house may have been constructed in 1687 for Deacon John Staniford (1648-1730) and his wife Margaret, the daughter of Thomas and Martha (Lake) Harris.
 John Staniford bore the title of Deacon in his old age.
 He was said to have been a man of intellectual qualities and “much occupied with duties which require legal knowledge.”

 The 1856 Ipswich map shows the house owned by Fuller and Dole.
 Why the house has long been named after Polly Dole is uncertain.